Key management draft, should be revised

-To start using Condensation, a peer (user or service) generates a key pair on its device.
-The public key is serialized and submitted to the peer's Condensation stores, while the private key is stored on the device.
+To start using Condensation, a user (or service) generates a key pair on its device.
+The public key is serialized and submitted to the user's Condensation stores, while the private key is stored on the device.

-If the peer owns multipled devices, this procedure is repeated on each device.
+If the user owns multipled devices, this procedure is repeated on each device.

 Each device then announces the list of all public keys and accounts on its public card.
 The device's own public key is usually at the top of this list:

 Adding a new device

-To add a device, a new key pair is generated on the new device, and added to all public cards of the peer.
+To add a device, a new key pair is generated on the new device, and added to all public cards of the user.